chetverovod/dtmf_generator/README.md

 ```
 $ ./mstest2
 ```
-You will hear shot beep sound.
+You will hear shot dualtone beep sound.